CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

 * [**Federal CRM Success**](https://fedtechmagazine.com/article/2009/12/why-gsa-implementing-crm-process) from GSA

 **Next steps:**
-* Read \[next section\] of the case study before Module 2, Sprint 2
+* Read \[next section\] of the scenario before Module 2, Sprint 2
-* Take notes on the three guiding questions and on all case study conversations moving forward in preparation for Milestones 4 and 5
+* Take notes on the three guiding questions and on all scenario conversations moving forward in preparation for Milestones 4 and 5

 _____________________________________

-## M2S1 Case study facilitator guide
+## M2S1 Scenario facilitator guide

 **Session title:** Mapping Casey’s Stakeholders